The relationship between UX wireframe and UX research

 Where do we apply user research?

-When it comes to research and wireframes, the same fundamental steps are as necessary as when starting from a blank page project.
-The difference being, we apply our research data to:
+Regarding research and wireframes, the same fundamental steps are as necessary as starting from a blank page project.
+The difference is we apply our research data to:

 Using defined research during those first steps provides an educated platform to build on, providing accuracy over assumptions to the entire workflow and any smaller sections.